 Japan reports case of mystery virus behind China outbreak

-A case of the mystery respiratory infection related to the potentially deadly SARS virus, which first emerged in China, has been confirmed in Japan, authorities said on Thursday.
-It appears to be only the second time the novel coronavirus has been detected outside China after the World Health Organisation (WHO) confirmed a case in Thailand.
+Japan has confirmed a case of a mystery virus that first emerged in China and is from the same family as the deadly SARS pathogen, authorities said Thursday.
+It appears to be only the second time the novel coronavirus has been detected outside China after the World Health Organization (WHO) confirmed a case in Thailand.

-Japan's health ministry said a man who had visited Wuhan, the apparent epicenter of the outbreak, was hospitalized on January 10, four days after his return to Japan.
-He reported having a persistent fever.
-Tests on the patient, who was released from the hospital on Wednesday, confirmed he was suffering from the new virus.
+Japan's health ministry said a man who had visited the central Chinese city of Wuhan, the apparent epicenter of the outbreak, was hospitalized on January 10, four days after his return to Japan.
+He reported a persistent fever.
+Tests on the patient, who was released from the hospital on Wednesday, confirmed he was infected with the new virus.

 "This is the first domestic discovery of a pneumonia case related to the new coronavirus," the ministry said in a statement.
-"We will continue active epidemiological research while also coordinating efforts with the World Health Organization and related agencies to conduct a risk assessment," it added.
+"We will continue active epidemiological research while also coordinating efforts with the World Health Organization and related agencies to conduct a risk assessment."

-The outbreak has caused alarm because the new virus is from the same family as SARS (Severe Acute Respiratory Syndrome), which killed 349 people in mainland China and 299 in Hong Kong in 2002 and 2003.
+The outbreak has caused alarm because the new virus is from the same family as the pathogen that causes SARS (Severe Acute Respiratory Syndrome), which killed 349 people in mainland China and 299 in Hong Kong in 2002 and 2003.
 Authorities in Wuhan said a seafood market was the center of the outbreak.
 It was closed on January 1.

-The man hospitalized in Japan said he had not visited the market however, leaving it unclear how he contracted the virus.
+Japanese authorities said the man had not visited the market and that it was possible he had been in contact with a person infected with the virus while in Wuhan.
+Health ministry official Eiji Hinoshita told reporters that the risk of the disease spreading from the patient was considered low, with careful checks done on those who had been in close contact with him.

+"At this point, we feel it is unlikely this will lead to a dramatic outbreak," he said, adding that the patient was no longer suffering a fever and was recuperating at home.
+Officials declined to give further information on the man, including his nationality, citing privacy concerns.

 The health ministry urged people who develop a cough or fever after visiting Wuhan to wear a surgical mask and "swiftly visit a medical institution".

-On Wednesday Chinese authorities said the virus may have been spread between family members, opening the possibility of human-to-human transmission.
-The woman diagnosed in Thailand, who is in a stable condition, also said she had not visited the Wuhan seafood market.
+Hinoshita said Japan would need to raise its guard ahead of the Lunar New Year, a popular travel period in China.

+"It is expected that Japan will see many visitors from China," he said.
+It is not yet clear whether the mystery virus can be transmitted between humans, but on Wednesday authorities said it was possible it had spread inside a family.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)